Angelo State Philosophy Professor Honored for Teaching Excellence

 Lawrence Schovanec benefited from others' generosity as a student.
 Now as Texas Tech's 17th president, he's making scholarships a priority amidst a climb up the rankings.

-Athletic director Kirby Hocutt and coaching legend Marsha Sharp shared a vision for student-athlete development at Texas Tech that was ahead of its time.
+Athletic director Kirby Hocutt and coaching legend Marsha Sharp shared a passion for leadership development at Texas Tech that was ahead of its time.
 Philanthropy secured its future.

 Wendy-Adele Humphrey's classroom creativity and ‘hustlin'’ attitude recognized with Texas Tech University System's highest faculty honor.